Professor / PI / Deputy Director

-Plasma membranes of cells function not only as a barrier between other cells, but also as a scaffold to communicate with other cells such as recognition of dead cells and cell fusion, and to perform chemical reaction such as blood coagulation.
-Mutations in cell membrane-regulating proteins cause variety of human diseases.
-In my laboratory, we focus on transmembrane proteins regulating plasma membranes and analyze their function in cells and in mice.
+Plasma membranes are where recognition of dead cells, cell fusion, and chemicals reaction such as blood coagulation all take place.
+Mutations in cell membrane-regulating proteins cause a variety of human diseases.
+In my laboratory, we focus on transmembrane protein regulating plasma membranes and analyze their function in cells and in mice.
 As a basic research, we try to deeply understand how biological phenomenon related to plasma membranes is regulated and how human diseases occur, and think of how diseases can be cured.

 What I like about my science

-I always think of what kinds of experimental system needs to be designed to answer the interesting biological questions.
-We prefer to progress our experiments by unbiased screening approaches based on molecular biology, biochemistry, and genetics.
-We try to understand the biological phenomenon correctly at molecular level without a preoccupation.
+I am always thinking about what kinds of experimental system need to be designed to answer interesting biological questions.
+We prefer to conduct our experiments using unbiased screening approaches based on molecular biology, biochemistry, and genetics.
+We try to understand biological phenomenon correctly at the molecular level without a preconception.